 Men with lethal bone structure.

 In no particular order.

 Update: Racist?
-Seriously?
+Really?
 Yes, this list is comprised primarily of Skinny White Dudes.
-So what?
-Skinny White Dudes have a proclivity towards sharply defined cheekbones!
-I could hastily add a token handful of non-white people to this list, but that would be a more offensive thing to do than leaving the list as it is.
+Guess what?
+Skinny White Dudes tend to have sharply defined cheekbones!

 Classically, naturally beautiful English actresses.

 Disclaimer: this is a personal and highly subjective list.
 I never really "got" the Marlon Brando thing.
 Or the Clark Gable thing.
 Or the Brad Pitt thing, or the Ryan Gosling thing, etc. etc. Maybe I have strange taste in men; maybe I have excellent (or terrible) taste in men.
 Regardless, here are the actors who have "it", as far as I'm concerned.